MachingLearning-Group-2/Responsible-ML_Group_2/README.md

 Evaluation

-* Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group's best remediated model.<p>
+* Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group's best remediated model.

 **Assingment 1**
 ![Assignment_1 image](img/Graph_1.png)
 <sub><sup>**Source:** [Assignment 1](Assignment 1 _ Group 2/A_01(code).ipynb)</sup></sub>